Saturday, April 5, 2025

 My own request for an explanation this week from the NT as to why they continue to deliberately mislead the public on drone flying on their website drew nothing other than a referral to their "imaging department".
 But that wasn't the enquiry I made.

 But it did reveal, once again, that money-making lies at the heart of the NT's unwavering efforts to stop what is, in fact, wholly lawful.
-None of these 'rules' make mention of any other aircraft, despite drone falling squarely under the same overarching controls: The Air Navigation Order.
-Try telling that to the NT (one video sees a NT staff member claim the CAA only control "up there, at 30,000 feet").
+None of these 'rules' make mention of any other aircraft, despite drones falling squarely under the same overarching controls: The Air Navigation Order.
+Try telling that to the NT (one video sees a NT staff member, who claims he was previously "a lawyer", claim the "CAA doesn't cover drones" (36:52) and that they only control "the airspace at 30,000 feet" (37:09)).
+He says an awful lot of other stuff that "a lawyer" elsewhere might find, well, surprising.

 A response to a false request for permission I made to the NT drew this response from them: